 It is difficult with such a subject to engage with a historical event.
 It was easier to start your reflection, to hook your reader – in this case the corrector – either by a quotation, or by a literary work which would expose the opposition between individual and society as we will see in the definitions.

-individual: Any concrete being, given in the experience, having a unity of characters and forming a recognizable whole.
+Individual: Any concrete being, given in the experience, having a unity of characters and forming a recognizable whole.

-The problem raised by the subject is the following: does the individual have a consciousness that is proper to him, irreducible, or is his consciousness shaped by society, the environment in which he lives?
+The problem raised by the question is the following: does the individual have a consciousness that is proper to him, irreducible, or is his consciousness shaped by society, the environment in which he lives?
 In other words, is the consciousness of the individual porous, leaving a passage between the environment and the individual?
 How does the individual integrate his environment in consciousness, shaping in turn this environment?